Position Title:F&B Manager

 Manage the stocking of the restaurant, set up service lines, reconcile cash, and par levels daily.

-Walk through the unit daily to check on staff’s productivity and morale, and guest satisfaction.
+Walk through the unit daily to check on staff’s productivity and morale as well as guest satisfaction.

 Review daily prep lists and setup.